usda certified biobased product

 USDA BioPreferred

 All Entropy Resins’ epoxies are USDA Certified Biobased Products and have the USDA Certified Biobased Product Label.
-In fact, we developed and manufactured the first epoxy product certified under the USDA Certified Biobased Product Label program.
-We are able to determine the carbon content in all of our biobased Super Sap formulations.
-With Entropy Resins, you know exactly how much of our product is made with biobased materials versus petroleum-based materials.
+In addition, we feature the biobased content percentage on each of our product labels so you know exactly how much of our product is made with biobased materials versus petroleum-based materials.

 Clear Laminating Epoxy Resin